-In an intensive, interactive and vastly entertaining two-day seminar, Long—one of the most popular speechwriting teachers of all time—will teach strategic speechwriting, the method and the art.
+In an intensive, interactive and vastly entertaining series of four two-hour virtual sessions, Long—one of the most popular speechwriting teachers of all time—will teach strategic speechwriting, the method and the art.

-OUR GUARANTEE: After two days with Mike Long, you won’t walk, you’ll run back to the office, eager to apply these advanced techniques and artistic insights of strategic speechwriting to your next assignment, to show your unsuspecting leader a whole new realm of possibilities.
+OUR GUARANTEE: After four sessions with Mike Long, you’ll race back to the task, eager to apply these advanced techniques and artistic insights of strategic speechwriting to your next assignment, to show your unsuspecting leader a whole new realm of possibilities.

-You wouldn’t set sail without a map for getting to the island—and to create a professional speech that finds its mark, you need a map, too.
+You wouldn’t set sail without a navigation chart for getting to the island.
+To create a professional speech that finds its mark, you need a chart, too.

 - Out of Disorder, Order: How to carve a path for writing through a jungle of conflicting demands, unwieldy topics, and too many cooks in the kitchen